-A delta-sigma converter is an integrating converter.
+A Delta-Sigma converter is an integrating converter.
 It also has a finite quantization step (LSB) which can be detected by its quantizer.
 A DC input voltage that is below the quantization step should only provide an all zeros result, since the input is not large enough to be detected.
-As an integrating device, any delta-sigma will show idle tones.
+As an integrating device, any Delta-Sigma ADC will show Idle tones.
 This means that the output will have spurs in the frequency content that depend on the ratio between the quantization step voltage and the input voltage.
-These spurs are the result of the integrated sub-quantization steps after a long enough integration.
-This will induce an AC frequency at the output of the ADC, and can be shown in the ADC output spectrum.
+These spurs are the result of the integrated subquantization steps after a long enough integration.
+This will induce an AC frequency at the output of the ADC and can be shown in the ADC output spectrum.

-These idle tones are residues that are inherent to the quantization process and the fact that the converter is integrating at all times without being reset.
+These Idle tones are residues that are inherent to the quantization process and to the fact that the converter is integrating at all times without being reset.
 They are residues of the finite resolution of the conversion process.
 They are very difficult to attenuate and they are heavily signal-dependent.
 They can degrade the SFDR and THD of the converter, even for DC inputs.
 They can be localized in the baseband of the converter and are thus difficult to filter from the actual input signal.

-For power metering applications, idle tones can be very disturbing, because energy can be detected even at the 50 or 60 Hz frequency, depending on the DC offset of the ADCs, while no power is really present at the inputs.
-The only practical way to suppress or attenuate the idle tones phenomenon is to apply dithering to the ADC.
-The amplitudes of the idle tones are a function of the order of the modulator, the OSR and the number of levels in the quantizer of the modulator.
-A higher order, a higher OSR or a higher number of levels for the quantizer will attenuate the amplitudes of the idle tones.
+For power metering applications, Idle tones can be very disturbing, because energy can be detected even at the 50 or 60 Hz frequency, depending on the DC offset of the ADC, while no power is really present at the inputs.
+The only practical way to suppress or attenuate the Idle tones phenomenon is to apply dithering to the ADC.
+The amplitudes of the Idle tones are a function of the order of the modulator, the OSR and the number of levels in the quantizer of the modulator.
+A higher order, a higher OSR or a higher number of levels for the quantizer will attenuate the amplitudes of the Idle